fabiancruzcs/CTF-Writeups/NahamCon-CTF-2024/README.md

 # NahamCon CTF 2024

-This repository contains my solutions to the challenges from the NahamCon CTF 2024.
+This section contains my solutions to the challenges from the NahamCon CTF 2024.
 Each challenge is documented with the steps I took to solve it, including code snippets and screenshots where applicable.

 ### Contents
 - <a href="https://github.com/fabiancruzcs/CTF-Writeups/tree/main/NahamCon-CTF-2024">NahamCon CTF 2024</a> </br>